What a start to the New Year! Australians overseas.

 Adult Australians going over

 The second lot of Australians I have met overseas are those in sectors and industries in countries that have critical mass.
 This lot had a head start working in Australia and looked outside the country for career growth and an overseas experience.
-It does help the CV.
+It helps the CV.

 Australia has a population of 25 million while the UK has 66 million, Germany has 83 million while the United States has 328 million.
 Hence the larger economies and the increased opportunities.